Amarendra Sharan

 Amarendra Sharan (1949–2019) was Additional Solicitor General of India from 2004 to 2009 and a designated senior attorney at the Indian Supreme Court.
-He appeared in a number of prominent cases including coal allocation and 2G scam cases on behalf of CBI, the Priyadarshi Mattoo case, and the re-investigation of Mahatma Gandhi's murder.
+He appeared in a number of prominent cases including coal allocation and 2G scam cases on behalf of the CBI, the Priyadarshini Mattoo case, and the re-investigation of Mahatma Gandhi's murder.

 Early life and education

 Amarendra Sharan was born in Patna, Bihar on 23 October 1949.
 His father was an income tax commissioner and his mother a housewife.
 He graduated from Patna Law College in 1975 and started his practice in Patna High Court.

 Career

-Mr. Sharan moved to Delhi to practice in the Supreme Court of India in 1981.
+Sharan moved to Delhi to practice in the Supreme Court of India in 1981.
 He was designated a Senior Attorney by the Supreme Court of India in 2000.
 In 2003, he was appointed as a member of the Mashelkar Committee (named after its chairman, R.A.
-Mashelkar, former director-general of Council for Scientific and Industrial Research (CSIR)), constituted to examine the problem of spurious/substandard drugs in the country.
+Mashelkar, former director-general of Council of Scientific and Industrial Research (CSIR), constituted to examine the problem of spurious/substandard drugs in the country.

 As Additional Solicitor General, he argued the Priyadarshini Mattoo case and defended reservation under the constitution.
-In 2008, Mr. Sharan received an award for Outstanding Contribution for the Development of Scientific Jurisprudence on National Law Day.
+In 2008, Sharan received an award for Outstanding Contribution for the Development of Scientific Jurisprudence on National Law Day.
 In 2009, he was appointed by the All India Football Federation to arbitrate a case between Bhaichung Bhutia and owner of Mohun Bagan owner, whereby he granted interim relief to Bhutia to play as a free agent.